25.11.2017 takes place Holodomor Remembrance Day of the Holodomor 1932-33 years. During it were murdered nearly 10 million Ukrainians.

 The tragic events of famine covered the veil of silence.
 It was prohibited any assistance from the international and Soviet public.
 Affected by famine areas were surrounded by internal forces, which wrapped those who tried to get close to the city.

 Physically weakened peasantry could not effectively hold the spring sowing company in 1932 was slightly more than half of the planned area.
 Thus the harvest 1932 p., being slightly less than the average, would provide a minimum population of Ukraine food, but all harvest was taken from people by Stalin order and sold to other countries.

 Ukrainian Famine (Holodomor) 1932-1933 is considered as genocide by thirteen modern states.
 In 2006 Ukraine officially marks a mourning Holodomor memorial day on the fourth Saturday of November.

 Please see this short horrifying video about Holodomor.
-It will only take five minutes…
+It will only take several minutes…

 For more sources and literature about Holodomor see http://remember1933.com/about-holodomor/